Minnesota Timberwolves Logo

 Minneapolis, Minnesota, U.S.

-The NBA franchise reappeared in Minnesota in 1989, when the Minnesota Timberwolves team was founded in Minneapolis, the largest city in the state.
+The NBA franchise reappeared in Minnesota in 1989 when the Minnesota Timberwolves team was established in Minneapolis, the state’s largest city.

-The club owners announced a competition for the best name to choose the most convenient one.
-The most popular options were Timberwolves and Polars.
-To make a decision, 842 Minnesota municipal councils were polled.
-In the end, the club was called Minnesota Timberwolves – this option received twice as many votes.
+The club owners announced a contest for the best name to choose the most suitable one.
+The most popular options were “Timberwolves” and “Polars.”
+To make a decision, a survey of 842 municipal councils in Minnesota was conducted.
+Eventually, the club was named Minnesota Timberwolves – this option received twice as many votes.

 Meaning and History